kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/manipulating-data/lessons/delete-operations.md

 ### DELETE vs TRUNCATE

-In the previous chapter, we learned about `TRUNCATE` to remove all the rows from a table.
+In the next chapter, we will learn about `TRUNCATE` to remove all the rows from a table.
 You can use `DELETE` to achieve the same result i.e. both of the following will achieve the same result:

 ```sql
 DELETE FROM books;